sam-621/vendyx/packages/theme/README.md

 ## Icons

-Vendyx theme uses [lucide icons](https://lucide.dev/icons/), if you want to use them in your ui extensions install `lucide-react` package in your project with the following command
+Ebloc theme uses [lucide icons](https://lucide.dev/icons/), if you want to use them in your ui extensions install `lucide-react` package in your project with the following command

 ```bash
 yarn add lucide-react